-- 55% of program funds must be used on capital projects that are: - Public transportation projects developed to meet the needs of seniors and individuals with disabilities when public transportation is insufficient, inappropriate, or unavailable. - 45% of remaining funding can be used for: - Public transportation projects that exceed the requirements of ADA. - Public transportation projects that improve access to fixed-route service, decreasing the reliance by those individuals with disabilities on complementary paratransit services. - Develop alternatives to public transportation that assist seniors and individuals with disabilities. - Incremental cost of providing same day service or door-to-door service. - Incremental cost of purchasing vehicles to support new accessible taxi, ride sharing and/or vanpooling programs; and mobility management.
+- Fifty-five percent of program funds must be used on capital projects that are: - Public transportation projects developed to meet the needs of older adults and individuals with disabilities when public transportation is insufficient, inappropriate, or unavailable. - Operating Expenses (50% federal funding/50% local matching) - Mobility Management (80% federal funding/20% local matching) - Forty-five percent of remaining funding can be used for: - Public transportation projects that exceed the requirements of ADA. - Public transportation projects that improve access to fixed-route service, decreasing the reliance by those individuals with disabilities on complementary paratransit services. - Develop alternatives to public transportation that assist seniors and individuals with disabilities. - o Incremental cost of providing same day service or door-to-door service.

+Incremental cost of purchasing vehicles to support new accessible taxi, ride sharing and/or vanpooling programs; and mobility management.

-Urbanized Area Formula Grants 5307
+5307 (Urbanized Area Formula Grants)